MohamedYasser97/ArtsyBot/README.md

 ## Functions
-  * The bot tweets jpg and png images randomly from given subreddits in any time interval (gifs soon!).
+  * The bot tweets jpg and png images randomly from given subreddits in any time interval (GIFs soon!).
   * Analysis mode for giving statistics about subreddits.
   * Data is stored in a hash table to prevent tweeting duplicated media.
   * Readable and informative console logs with important data describing every process of sending a tweet.
   * All logs are stored in different files.
-  * The bot has a safety mechanism when there is no Internet connection so it tweets when there is connectivity without messing with the time interval.
+  * The bot has a safety mechanism when there is no Internet connection so it tweets only when there is connectivity without messing with the time interval.

 ## Usage